We partner with local makers and independent brands to bring you local authenticity and unique experiences to explore your creativity.

 Meet the Owners

-A wardrobe stylist, tailor and upcycle designer based in Oakland, CA. Her love for sewing and fashion drove her to study fashion, she received degrees in Product Development & Merchandising at F.I.D.M. and Fashion Design at The Art Institute of California.
+is a wardrobe stylist, tailor and upcycle designer based in Oakland, CA. Her love for sewing and fashion drove her to study fashion, she received degrees in Product Development & Merchandising at F.I.D.M. and Fashion Design at The Art Institute of California.

 After college she went right into the workforce, working for fashion manufacturing companies in San Francisco.
 Getting experience in various departments like: design, development, branding, marketing & styling.
 As a side hustle, she would do alterations for friends and upcycle clothes to resell them.
 She really loved recycling clothes and helping people reconnect with their wardrobe.
 Working in the fast-fashion industry she saw firsthand the carelessness and greed these companies exercised, and naturally her passion for her side hustle grew.